TiagoFilipeSousaGoncalves/Deep-Image-Segmentation-for-Breast-Contour-Detection/README.md

 ```

 ## Citation
-If you use this repository in your own research work, please cite this paper:
+If you use this repository in your research work, please cite this paper:
 ```bibtex
 @article{gonccalvesnovel,
   title={A novel approach to keypoint detection for the aesthetic evaluation of breast cancer surgery outcomes},